UNFmontreal/Dcm2Bids/docs/1-usage.md

 # Containers

-You can also use dcm2bids through docker or singularity images.
+You can also use all the tools through docker or singularity images.

+## Docker
 Download the latest release of the Docker container for dcm2bids:

 `docker pull unfmontreal/dcm2bids:latest`

+## Singularity

-You can build the singularity image:
+Build the latest singularity image:

 `singularity build dcm2bids.sif containers/singularity.def`